yuvalmGS/gigaspaces-wiki-jekyll/xap97net/database-integration.markdown

 ### External Data Source Integration

 GigaSpaces XAP provides open interfaces to external data source integration.
-The default implementation of these interfaces is database integration using depanlinkNHibernatetengahlinkhttp://nhforge.org/Default.aspxbelakanglink.
-For implementation details please refer to ajepaaaIntegration with Other Data Sourcesajepbbb in the Programmer's Guide.
+The default implementation of these interfaces is database integration using [NHibernate](http://nhforge.org/Default.aspx).
+For implementation details please refer to [Integration with Other Data Sources] in the Programmer's Guide.

 These interfaces are used by the space to store and retrieve data from external data sources (e.g. databases).